amitrani6/time-series-examples/README.md

 # Time Series Examples
 This repository contains examples of time series analysis.

-This repository contains eight files and two folders:
+This repository contains nine files and two folders:

   1) `price_data` - A folder that holds stock prices in `.csv` files